Chia seed pudding is one of my go-to desserts. It is so simple and easy to make and is so good for you!

 - ½ cup chia seeds

-- 2 cups nut or seed milk of choice (organic, or make yourself – see below for recipe)
+- 2 cups unsweetened nut or seed milk of choice (organic, or make yourself – see below for recipe)

 - Berries of your choice: raspberries, blueberries, blackberries or strawberries